 Fender has not altered anything when it comes to pickups, this guitar still uses a split single-coil precision bass pickup, that provides a full and classic sound.
 Coupled with the hum-canceling that is placed on the center of the body for clean and sharp sounds.
 There is a 4-Saddle Standard Vintage-Style with Single Groove Saddles for keeping the strings attached and Open-Gead Tuners to keep them in tune, both sport chrome finishing.

-This is still arguably one of the best bass guitars on the market and you cannot go wrong with it.
+This is still arguably one of the best bass guitars for beginners on the market and you cannot go wrong with it.
 Simply remarkable, Fender Standard Precision Bass.

 7. Sterling by Music Man Ray4